NRA1/Emma/README.md

 # Emma
-Lightweight speech assistant

-Curently works only on Windows

-.NetFramework 4.7.2 is required!!
+Speech assistant using .NETFramework 4.7.2